Applying to Law School

 - Read about each step in the application process from the LSAC overview

 The Book of Law School Lists is a valuable resource to discover specialty areas.

 Standard 509 Reports

-Once you have a list of potential institutions of interest, you are ready to dig a little deeper in the Standard 509 Reports for the schools on your list.
-You can select a school and generate the report, which will summarize the most relevant data on the school: application stats, GPA percentiles, LSAT percentiles, costs, percentages of students receiving financial support, amount of support, clinical and other offerings, diversity/ethnic composition of chosen year, BAR passage rates.
+Once you have a list of potential institutions of interest, you are ready to dig a little deeper into the Standard 509 Reports for the schools on your list.
+You can select a school and generate the report, which will summarize the most relevant data on the school: application stats, GPA percentiles, LSAT percentiles, costs, percentages of students receiving financial support, amount of support, clinical and other offerings, diversity/ethnic composition of chosen year, Bar passage rates.
 Run several reports and do side by side comparisons of the schools you are considering in order to make the best informed choice.

 LSAT – test prep resources:

 Watch the LSAT video overview.

 The following staff and faculty serve as pre-law advisors:

 Ron Albertson, Director, Career Services, firstname.lastname@example.org